 Insoluble vs. soluble fiber; Fiber - soluble vs. insoluble

-There are two different types of fiber -- soluble and insoluble.
+There are 2 different types of fiber -- soluble and insoluble.
 Both are important for health, digestion, and preventing diseases.

 - Soluble fiber attracts water and turns to gel during digestion.
 This slows digestion.
 Soluble fiber is found in oat bran, barley, nuts, seeds, beans, lentils, peas, and some fruits and vegetables.
 It is also found in psyllium, a common fiber supplement.
 Some types of soluble fiber may help lower risk of heart disease.

 - Insoluble fiber is found in foods such as wheat bran, vegetables, and whole grains.
 It adds bulk to the stool and appears to help food pass more quickly through the stomach and intestines.

 Lembo AJ.
 Constipation.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 19.

 Threapleton DE, Greenwood DC, Evans CE, et al. Dietary fibre intake and risk of cardiovascular disease: systematic review and meta-analysis.
 BMJ.
 2013;347:f6879.
 PMID: 24355537 www.ncbi.nlm.nih.gov/pubmed/24355537.